-A 5.
-Location and size of NRC
+A2.
+Location and Size of NRC

 NRC is a special unit, located in a health facility and dedicated to the initial management and nutrition rehabilitation of children with severe acute malnutrition.
-At a district hospital/medical college hospital, the NRC would have 10-20 beds and at a FRU/CHC the NRC would have 6-10 beds.
-The unit should be a distinct area within the health facility and should be in proximity to the pediatric ward/inpatient facility.
+At a district hospital/medical college hospital, the NRC should have 10-20 beds depending on the size of that ward.
+The unit should be a distinct area within the health facility and should be in proximity to the pediatric ward/in-patient facility.

-The NRC should have the following:
+The NRC should have the following-

-- Patient area to house the beds; in NRC adult beds are kept so that the mother can be with the child. - Play and counselling area with toys; audiovisual equipment like TV, DVD player and IEC material. - Nursing station - Kitchen and food storage area attached to ward, or partitioned in the ward, with enough space for cooking, feeding and demonstration. - Attached toilet and bathroom facility for mothers and children along with two separate hand washing areas.
+- Patient area to house the beds; in NRC adult beds are kept so that the mother can be with the child. - Play and counseling area with toys; audiovisual equipment like TV, DVD player and IEC material - Nursing station - Kitchen and food storage area attached to ward, or partitioned in the ward, with enough space for cooking, feeding and demonstration - Attached toilet and bathroom facility for mothers and children along with two separate hand washing areas.

 The approximate covered area of the NRC should be about 150 square feet per bed, plus 30% for ancillary area.
-A 10 bedded NRC should have a covered area of about 1950 square feet; this will include the patient area, play and counselling area, nursing station, kitchen, storage space, two bathrooms and two toilets.
+A 10 bedded NRC should have a covered area of about 1950 square feet; this will include the patient area, play and counseling area, nursing station, kitchen, storage space, two bathrooms and two toilets.

 NRC should have a cheerful, stimulating environment; it should be child friendly.
 Walls can be brightly painted and decorated.
-Ward should have sufficient space for all mothers/caregivers staying with the children to sit together and be given cooking and feeding demonstration.
+Ward should have sufficient space for all mothers /caregivers staying with the children to sit together and be given cooking and feeding demonstration.

-The following civil work is required
+The following civil work is required:

-- Floor surfaces: Floor surfaces should be easily cleanable and should minimize the growth of microorganisms. - Walls: As with floors, the ease of cleaning and durability of wall surfaces must be considered. - Water supply: Unit should have 24 hour uninterrupted running water supply. - Power supply: Unit should have a 24 hour uninterrupted stabilized power supply. - Lighting: Should be well lit. - Ventilation: Should be adequately ventilated, especially for the kitchen area. - Mosquito and fly screen: Windows should be covered with mosquito and fly covers.
+- Floor surfaces Floor surfaces should be easily cleanable and should minimize the growth of microorganisms. - Walls As with floors, the ease of cleaning and durability of wall surfaces must be considered. - Water supply Unit should have 24 hour uninterrupted running water supply. - Power supply Unit should have a 24 hour uninterrupted stabilized power supply. - Lighting Should be well lit - Ventilation Should be adequately ventilated, especially for the kitchen area - Mosquito and fly screen: Windows should be covered with mosquito and fly covers.

 B1.
-Human resources
+Human Resources

-The suggested staff requirement for the smooth functioning of a 10/20 bedded NRC is as follows:
+The suggested staff requirement for the smooth functioning of a 10 bedded NRC is as follows: